-Economists and others have expressed increasing concern about the potential effects of global climate change on property and security values.
-Certain issuers, industries and regions may be adversely affected by the impacts of climate change, including on the demand for and the development of goods and services and related production costs, and the impacts of legislation, regulation and international accords related to climate change, as well as any indirect consequences of regulation or business trends driven by climate change;
+Global climate change can have potential effects on property and security values.
+Certain issuers, industries and regions may be adversely affected by the impacts of climate change in ways that cannot be foreseen.
+The impact of legislation, regulation and international accords related to climate change, including any direct or indirect consequences, may negatively impact certain issuers, industries and regions;